netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

           selector:
             app: apache-ns1

-2. Deploy Citrix ingress controller in `ns1`.
+2. Deploy Netscaler ingress controller in `ns1`.

-   You can use the YAML file to deploy Citrix ingress controller or use the Helm chart.
+   You can use the YAML file to deploy Netscaler ingress controller or use the Helm chart.

    Ensure that you use the user credentials that is bind to the default partition.